 Achieve a 27 composite score on the ACT or 1220 combined reading and mathematics score on the SAT 1.
 The ACT or SAT 1 must have been taken on a national test date.

-Names are submitted by each public and private high school and are due by March 1, 2013.
-To log into the School District Reporting Site and submit the names of qualifying seniors for your high school, please click here.
+Names are submitted by each public and private high school and are due by March 3, 2014.
+Log into the School District Reporting Site and submit the names of qualifying seniors for your high school.
 (Please note: login and access to the School District Reporting Site is organized within each district.)